InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay BLE5.0 AT Command Set.md

 This command ***sets*** parameter to create BLE scan activity.
 Only one scan activity can be created.

-It is only allowed by device with ‘Central role’ or ‘All role’, otherwise 1001H [error code](#error-code) is returned.
+It is only allowed by device with 'Central role' or 'All role', otherwise 1001H [error code](#error-code) is returned.

 Command:    <span style="color:blue;">**AT+CFGSCANACTV=[actv_id,type]**</span>